 The researchers did a systematic review and a meta-analysis of observational studies.
 They compared undesirable perinatal outcomes after the surgery to those pregnancies with no prior weight-loss surgery.
 They analyzed data from 33 articles.

-The results showed that babies who were born after weight-loss surgery had a 57% higher chance of being born prematurely, 29% higher chance of having congenital anomalies and 41% higher chance of getting admitted to a neonatal intensive care unit.
+The results showed that babies who were born after weight-loss surgery had a 57% higher chance of being born prematurely, 29% higher chance of having congenital anomalies, and 41% higher chance of getting admitted to a neonatal intensive care unit.
 Additionally, babies born after the surgery had a 38% higher risk of perinatal death.
-This is still birth or dying within 7 days after birth.
+This is a stillbirth or dying within 7 days after birth.

 The children born after bariatric surgery were about 200g lighter than other babies.

-It is not quite clear how weight-loss surgery influences fetal development but it is clear that people who get bariatric surgery have higher chances of macronutrient deficiencies.
-This is according to Zainab who also proposes more to understand causes of these deficiencies.
-This will lead to taking steps to support women achieve the best pregnancy outcomes for them and their kids.
+It is not quite clear how weight-loss surgery influences fetal development but it is clear that people who get bariatric surgery have higher chances of micronutrient deficiencies.
+This is according to Zainab who also proposes more to understand the causes of these deficiencies.
+This will lead to taking steps to support women achieve the best pregnancy outcomes for themselves and their kids.